Bucharest Henri Coandă International Airport: Future development

+On 18 January 2021, it has been announced that the airport purchased all the land it needs in order to begin the expansion.
+However, on 15 May 2023, the Minister of Transport and Infrastructure declared that a new terminal will not be built in the near future, because it is not necessary, a declaration which sparked criticism.

 Terminals

 The airport's facilities consist of a single terminal with three main facilities (colloquially referred to as "Terminals"): the Departures Hall/Terminal, the Arrivals Hall/Terminal, and the Finger Terminal (the airside concourse).
 A walkway with shops connects the departures and arrivals buildings.
 The airside concourse is organized in two (domestic and international) passengers flows.
 The entire terminal has 104 check-in desks, 38 gates (of which 14 are equipped with jetways), and a total floor area of 86000 sqm.